yannisKalt/Kodi_Remote_Manager/addons/service.subtitles.subtitles.gr/README.md

 ### About

-Search and download subtitles from subtitles.gr, xsubs.tv and subztv.gr
+Search and download subtitles from the following domains:

-Kodi Addon for http://www.subtitles.gr/, http://xsubs.tv/ and https://subz.xyz/
+- Subtitles.gr
+- Xsubs.tv
+- Podnapisi.net

-This service is not published nor endorsed by subtitles.gr, xsubs.tv and subz.xyz
+This service is not published nor endorsed by the above mentioned domains

 ### Artwork